golayp/rpnmodule/README.md

 </ul>

 <h2>default sequence datas</h2>
-By default a sequence json datas has to handle thoses values:
+By default a sequence json datas has to handle these values:
 <ul>
-    <li>title - the sequence title display along all modules on top of them (first level title)</li>
+    <li>title - the sequence title displayed along all modules on top of them (first level title)</li>
     <li>modules - a list of modules to display</li>
 </ul>

 <h2>module shared datas</h2>
 <ul>
     <li>type - the type of the module itself choose: blackbox|cardmaze|clock|dragdropsorting|gapfull|gapsimple|marker|mqc</li>
-    <li>title - a title diplay on top of module (second level title)</li>
+    <li>title - a title diplayed on top of module (second level title)</li>
     <li>context - a context short description (third level title)</li>
     <li>directive - a directive (fourth level title)</li>
     <li>recall - a recall for student (displayed actually as a modal dialog toggled by a link)</li>